- Home

 Once you’ve read your letter, you could always make a plan to write another one.
 Some people find it helps to write a letter to their future selves every few years.

-It’s easy to feel unsure about the future, or worry about how we might handle certain situations should they arise.
+It’s easy to feel unsure about the future, or worry about how you might handle certain situations should they arise.
 But, writing a letter to your future self can help to remind you how strong, resilient, and capable you are.

 Elise Christian is Lifestyle Editor at Rest Less.
 She joined Rest Less in 2018 after achieving a first class Master’s Degree in Journalism from the University of Kent, and writes across a range of lifestyle topics such as mental health, home and garden, and fashion and beauty.
 Prior to this, she worked as a freelance writer for small businesses and also spent a year training to be a midwife.
 Elise spends her spare time going to the gym, reading trashy romance novels, and hanging out with loved ones.
 She also loves animals, and has a fascination with sharks and tornadoes.